GMLC-TDC/HELICS/docs/apps/Player.md

   --datatype arg         type of the publication data type to use --marker arg           print a statement indicating time advancement every  arg seconds
-                         is the period of the marker --timeunits arg        the default units on the timestamps used in file based input
+                         is the period of the marker --time_units arg        the default units on the timestamps used in file based input